 The semiconductor test handler industry is intensely competitive and we face substantial competition from numerous companies throughout the world.
 The test handler industry, while relatively small in terms of worldwide market size compared to other segments of the semiconductor equipment industry, has several participants resulting in intense competitive pricing pressures.
 Future competition may include companies that do not currently supply test handlers.
 Some of our competitors are part of larger corporations that have substantially greater financial, engineering, manufacturing and customer support capabilities and provide more extensive product offerings.
 In addition, there are emerging semiconductor equipment companies that provide or may provide innovative technology incorporated in products that may compete successfully against our products.
 We expect our competitors to continue to improve the design and performance of their current products and introduce new products with improved performance capabilities.
 Our failure to introduce new products in a timely manner, the introduction by our competitors of products with perceived or actual advantages, or disputes over rights to use certain intellectual property or technology could result in a loss of our competitive position and reduced sales of, or margins on our existing products.
 We believe that competitive conditions in the semiconductor test handler market have intensified over the last several years.
-This intense competition has adversely impacted our product average selling prices and gross margins on certain products.
-If we are unable to reduce the cost of our existing products and successfully introduce new lower cost products we expect these competitive conditions to negatively impact our gross margin and operating results in the foreseeable future.
+This intense competition has adversely impacted our products we expect these competitive conditions to negatively impact our gross margin and operating results in the foreseeable future.

-Semiconductor equipment is subject to rapid technological change, product introductions and transitions may result in inventory write-offs and our new product development involves numerous risks and uncertainties.
+Semiconductor equipment is subject to rapid technological change, product introductions and transitions which may result in inventory write-offs, and our new product development involves numerous risks and uncertainties.

 Semiconductor equipment and processes are subject to rapid technological change.
 We believe that our future success will depend in part on our ability to enhance existing products and develop new products with improved performance capabilities.
 We expect to continue to invest heavily in research and development and must manage product transitions successfully, as introductions of new products, including the products obtained in our acquisitions, may adversely impact sales and/or margins of existing products.
 In addition, the introduction of new products by us or by our competitors, the concentration of our revenues in a limited number of large customers, the migration to new semiconductor testing methodologies and the custom nature of our inventory parts increases the risk that our established products and related inventory may become obsolete, resulting in significant excess and obsolete inventory exposure.
-This increased exposure resulted in significant charges to operations during each of the years in the three-year period ended December 28, 2013.
+This increased exposure resulted in significant charges to operations during each of the years in the three-year period ended December 27, 2014.
 Future inventory write-offs and increased inventory reserve requirements could have a material adverse impact on our results of operations and financial condition.